 The OECD’s project for a global minimum tax rate

-The OECD is currently working on new rules intended to redistribute global tax revenues.
+The OECD has been working for some time on new rules intended to redistribute global tax revenues.
 These will have an especially severe impact on Switzerland, an export-oriented country with moderate taxation and a small domestic market.
-The OECD’s highly complex plan and ambitious timetable demand close attention from politicians and business alike.
 The Swiss Bankers Association is committed to preserving the foundations of Switzerland’s success on behalf of its members.

 What is the project all about?

 The OECD’s project concerns the taxation of the cross-border economic activities of large domestic corporations and domestic branches of large foreign corporations.
 If a company domiciled in Country A sells its products in Country B, both countries would have good arguments for taxing the profit it makes on these sales.
 To prevent both countries from taxing the same profit, which would be harmful to both of their economies, it has for a long time been common to sign a double taxation treaty setting out which shares of profit each country is allowed to tax.
 There are currently just over 3,000 such treaties worldwide, and they are based on international standards to ensure interoperability.
 The most important standard is that of the OECD, which was originally developed in the 1920s.
 Back then, it was neither possible nor conceivable for a company to engage in cross-border activities without having a physical presence in another country.
 As a result, all double taxation treaties have always been based on the idea of a physical presence, be it a factory, a branch, staff, offices etc.